MTRNord/mtrnord/README.md

 - Kubernetes
 - Github/Gitea/Gitlab
 - Linux
+- CGit
-- Nix
+- Mailman

 ## Blog

-I have a small blog which you can find at https://notes.midnightthoughts.space/
+I have a small blog which you can find at https://mtrnord.blog/

 ## Projects

 My currently most active Projects are:

-- [Erooster](https://github.com/erooster-mail/erooster) - An Emailserver written in Rust from scratch meant to eventually replace my personal Mailu server.
+- [Connecitivty Tester for Matrix](https://connectivity-tester.mtrnord.blog/) - A connectivity tester for matrix federation and client side APIs.

 ## Past major Projects